 Phil is a freelance journalist, researcher and producer.
-His work has been published in places such as VICE, Private Eye, Times, Irish Times, Mail on Sunday, Guardian, Daily Mirror, Irish News, New Humanist and openDemocracy.
+His work has been published in places such as Times, VICE, Private Eye, Irish Times, Mail on Sunday, Guardian, Daily Record, Daily Mirror, i News, Irish News, New Humanist and openDemocracy.
 He specialises in investigations and his findings have triggered two government inquiries.
 He has expertise on various subjects including migration, private security/outsourcing and the National Archives.

 He worked as a researcher for Corporate Watch, focusing on private sector involvement in the UK immigration detention and deportation system.
 His research was featured on Channel 4 News, showing companies saved millions by paying detainees as little as £1 per hour to do essential jobs in detention centres, and secret filming that revealed worsening conditions inside Harmondsworth, Britain’s largest detention centre.
 He has also covered several inquests into deaths in detention, including the cases of 84-year-old Canadian Alois Dvorzak and US tourist Brian Dalrymple.